 Richard was instrumental in developing Conran & Partners international reputation, working on projects in 15 countries that ranged in scale from a 20-hectare masterplan, high rise residential and office towers, to individual restaurants, hotels, clubs, and apartments.
 He worked particularly extensively in Japan where his notable project highlights included Ark Hills Club, Roppongi Hills, Futako Tamagawa Rise, Niki Club, and Conran Shops in Tokyo, Nagoya and Fukuoka.

 Since leaving Conran in 2010 and co-founding Doone Silver Kerr, Richard has continued to evolve his design ethos across architecture and interiors projects.
-These include a residential building at 63 Compton Street in Clerkenwell, a return to a former Conran project at Michelin House, where he re-designed the forecourt oyster bar, and two residential buildings in Leeds comprising 300 apartments.
-Most recently he has also returned to working in Japan and is currently designing a 17-storey hotel in Mishima and apartment interiors in Tokyo.
+These include a residential building at 63 Compton Street in Clerkenwell, a return to a former Conran project at Michelin House, where he re-designed the forecourt oyster bar, two residential buildings in Leeds comprising 300 apartments and a £15 million mixed-use office and residential project in Primrose Hill in London.
+Most recently he has also returned to working in Japan where he recently completed new apartment interiors for Mori Living at Roppongi Hills A 17-storey hotel project in Mishima is under construction, to complete for the 2020 Olympic Games and concept design is progressing for a hospitality project in the heart of Tokyo.